 - 91% of respondents said that the paediatric first aid requirements needed to be strengthened

-- 84% of respondents agreed that the Government should introduce a mandatory requirement for early year’s staff (level 2 and 3) to hold a paediatric first aid or emergency paediatric first aid (PFA) certificate
+- 84% of respondents agreed that the Government should introduce a mandatory requirement for early years staff (levels 2 and 3) to hold a paediatric first aid or emergency paediatric first aid (PFA) certificate

-- 76% of respondents agreed that the benefits to these proposed changes would outweigh the additional costs to childcare providers
+- 76% of respondents agreed that the benefits of these proposed changes would outweigh the additional costs to childcare providers

 - 82% of respondents agreed with the proposed time frame of September 2016